6 Ways to Prioritize the Patient Voice in Patient Journey Research

 4. Understand the broader context.

 In mobile ethnography research that we conducted for a chronic condition, a young father provided a video as he pushed his son in a swing, reporting that his symptoms were relatively quiet and he was having a good day.
-However, he did not mention that he was sitting down as he pushed his son.
+However, he did not mention that he was sitting down as he pushed his son – an impact of his condition that would have been invisible if we had not asked for video submissions as part of the ethnography.
 An appropriate research partner should be able to identify opportunities not just based on an explicitly mentioned need, but by understanding the broader context of what is happening in a patient’s world.

 5. Bring it to life.